alwashali/jitterg/README.md

 Generate C2 dataset with custom jitter

 This code generates a dataset with simulated jitter, replicating the behavior of C2 code in introducing delays between beacons.
 The jitter distribution is incorporated into the timestamp values of each log in the dataset.
+You can generate 1 year beaconing dataset in seconds.

 ```
 % ./jitterg -starttime 2023-10-20T15:04:22 -jitter 900s-10% -duration 4h